 To this end, the DHHS and CRRB invite you and other stakeholders in the medical cannabis community to submit studies for review and consideration.
 The industry and public are welcome to submit studies published inside and outside the United States for review by the DHHS and CRRB.
 The DHHS will evaluate the validity of the scientific findings of each study submitted based on the rigor of the study design, the risk of bias, and relevance.

-To submit a study for DHHS and CRRB review, please upload it to this form, and the DHHS staff will access it there.
+To submit a study for DHHS and CRRB review, please upload it to this form; the DHHS staff will access it there.
 If the study has been found to meet the scientific rigor required by state statute, it will be shared with the Board.